Mideee419/php_weighted_random/README.md

 Loaded - like a cheaters dice where one side has slightly higher odds of being rolled

-Mixed - like a loot box would be in a videogame
+Mixed - like a loot box would be in a videogame or a presidential election

 Calculations and results can be performed multiple times on the same object.